jaspector

 The county Planning and Codes page states staff assist with permitting needs including construction, septic systems, and mobile home moving permits.
 Public forms are posted for residential and commercial building permits, demolition, electrical permits, house moving, septic, and manufactured-home related approvals.

-Typical processing time is Septic review may take up to 3 business days; building-plan review may take up to 10 business days..
+Building permit processing times in unincorporated Ware County, GA typically run Septic review may take up to 3 business days; building-plan review may take up to 10 business days..
+Timelines can vary based on project complexity and current department workload.